 Average ER view = Total ER views / Total posts x 100

 If one of your video’s objectives is to generate engagement, this might be a great way to keep track of it.
 However, it’s also possible that a viewer may watch a video multiple times but never engage with it further.
 So, it’s important to understand that the calculation may have some faults.

 Here is a list of steps to help you boost your content’s engagement rate and improve your brand awareness:

 Don’t just throw your content into the world, then sit back and relax.
 Allow your audience to have a back-and-forth interaction with you.
 Include questions or a call to action and encourage your audience to comment or reach out to your company.
-This can help your audience communicate with one another in the comments section.
-If you choose to reply, your audience can also communicate with you.
+This can help your audience communicate with you more openly.
+If others choose to reply, your audience can also communicate with one another.
 Respond to some comments and encourage further discussion.
 Creating a conversation can help you interact with your audience and get them excited about other content you post or publish in the future.